mahbangj/DSP_HW2/README.md

-# DSP_HW2_My codes are provided in the Q folders above.
+#My codes are provided in the Q folders above.

 <div align="center">
 <i>In The Name Of God</i>